mixxxdj/manual/source/chapters/configuration.rst

 | GNU Linux / JACK (Advanced) | Good    |
 +-----------------------------+---------+

-On Windows, if there is a native ASIO driver available for your soundcard, it might be the best choice to achieve a low latency, since it usually bypasses the windows kernel.
+On Windows, if your soundcard comes with a an ASIO driver bypassing the kernel, it is the best choice to achieve a low latency.

-For an ASIO Setup, every soundcards need to provide its own ASIO driver.
+For an ASIO Setup, every soundcard need to provide its own ASIO driver.
-If this is not the case, just use the WDM-KS API.
+If this is not the case, use the WDM-KS API.
 To solve specific problems, you may consider to use `ASIO4ALL <http://asio4all.com>`_, a thin wrapper around the WDM-KS API.
 But be aware that this introduces another degree of complexity and does not improve the latency.